Allerdest, Levocetirizine

 Pharmaceutical Formulations and Available Strengths

 Medicines like Allerdest come in different forms, so they can be used by people of all ages and for various health needs.
-The way they are made might be slightly different in different parts of the world, because each country has its own rules about how medicines should be made.
-Also, the companies that make them might have their own special ways of doing things.
+The way they are made might be a little different depending on where you are in the world and what the rules are in that place.
+Also, the company that makes them might have its own way of doing things.

 Commonly available strengths include: